$5.6 million funding for new soil researchPosted Apr 11,2019

 - Surveying on farm practices will survey a range of land managers to better understand their current practice, their decision making, and how they think they will be farming in the future.
 This will help direct and monitor the impact of Soil CRC research over the next 10 years.

-- Addressing barriers to adoption – building farmer innovation capability will begin the refinement of a partnership approach which builds the long term capability of farmers, through farmer groups, to lead the innovation process from ideation through to commercialisation and adoption.
+- Building farmer innovation capability will begin the refinement of a partnership approach which builds the long term capability of farmers, through farmer groups, to lead the innovation process from ideation through to commercialisation and adoption.

 From Program 2, Soil performance metrics, new projects are:

-- Bioindicators of high performing soils: A design and validation framework for in-field applications will identify soil biology measures that farmers and advisors can use to benchmark and improve soil performance and farm productivity.
+- Bioindicators for high performance soils will identify soil biology measures that farmers and advisors can use to benchmark and improve soil performance and farm productivity.

-- Affordable approaches to rapid field test soil chemical properties will develop an affordable field-based tool kit for farmers to quickly determine soil chemical properties on their farm.
+- Affordable rapid field-based soil tests will develop an affordable field-based tool kit for farmers to quickly determine soil chemical properties on their farm.
 This will enable farmers to make informed decisions about their soil management far quicker than they are currently able to.

-- Novel sensor technology to measure and map soil nutrients, water and hydraulic characteristics will provide farmers and their advisors with tools to help them make the best possible decisions in nutrient and water management, which will maximise both farm profitability and environmental sustainability.
+- New sensors for measuring soil nutrients will provide farmers and their advisors with tools to help them make the best possible decisions in nutrient and water management, which will maximise both farm profitability and environmental sustainability.

 - Smelling soil will test a prototype eNose and a range of sensors for use in assessing soil biology activity by smell.
 The eNose will be developed in consultation with farmers to ensure its usefulness and relevance.